Kanvas

 Upload / Paste / Remove / Reset

-Use paste to insert image content from clipboard.
+Use Paste to insert content from the clipboard.

 Undo / Redo

-Kanvas keeps a history of stage edits and supports both toolbar and keyboard undo/redo:
+Kanvas maintains edit history and supports both toolbar and keyboard undo/redo:

 - Keyboard: